Algebraically generated groups and their lie algebras: Introduction and main results

 its differential in $e \in G$.
-If $A \in \Lie G$, then the corresponding vector field $\xi_A$ is given by $\xi_A(x):= d\mu_x(A)\in T_xX$.
+If $A \in \Lie G$, then the corresponding vector field $\xi_A$ is given by $\xi_A(x):= d\theta_x(A)\in T_xX$.
 If $L \subset \VF(X)$ denotes the image of $\Lie G$, then one has $T_xGx = L(x)$ for any $x \in X$.
-Moreover, the differential $d\mu_x\colon T_gG \to T_{gx}Gx$ of the orbit map $\mu_x$ is surjective in every $g \in G$.
+Moreover, the differential $(d\theta_x)_g\colon T_gG \to T_{gx}Gx$ of the orbit map $\theta_x$ is surjective in every $g \in G$.
 (For a reference one might look at \cite[Appendix A.4]{Kr2016Algebraic-Transfor}.)

-For a $G$-variety $X$ we have linear actions of $G$ on the coordinate ring $\OOO(X)$ and on the vector fields $\VF(X)$, and these representations are {\it locally finite and regular}, i.e. every element is contained in a finite dimensional $G$-invariant subspace and the linear action of $G$ on any finite dimensional $G$-invariant subspace is regular.
+For a $G$-variety $X$ we have linear actions of $G$ on the coordinate ring $\OOO(X)$ and on the vector fields $\VF(X)$, and these representations are {\it locally finite and rational}, i.e. every element is contained in a finite dimensional $G$-invariant subspace and the linear action of $G$ on any finite dimensional $G$-invariant subspace is rational.
 Moreover, the homomorphism $\xi\colon \Lie G \to \VF(X)$ is $G$-equivariant, see \cite[Sect.~7.3]{FuKr2018On-the-geometry-of}.